FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Call draw=One of the two buttons that appears when your opponent leaves the game.
 Clicking this draws the game.
 It's considered the more "chivalrous" option of the two.

-Talk in chat=This is the placeholder text (greyed-out text that disappears) in the input box for the chat.
+Talk in chat=This is the placeholder text (greyed-out text that disappears when you click) in the input box for the chat.
 Keep it as short as possible.

 The first person to come to this URL will play with you.=This appears at the top in the "Play with a friend" menu while you are waiting for a friend to come to the link.